 As a Student Hire Representative it is your responsibility to ensure the student employee has completed all required forms and actions so that their first paycheck is accurate and received on time.

 When the student’s hire has been approved in the HR/Payroll System, they will receive an email alerting them that they have access to log in to the system.
-Several key tasks are important for the student to complete in Onboarding.
+Several key tasks are important for the student to complete in Onboarding for first time student hires.

 - All employees must complete a federal W-4 form to accurately report to the Federal Government the taxes which should be taken from their pay.
 International student employees must contact Payroll to complete these forms as they will be display only in the HR/Payroll system.